 Late registration, processing, and penalty fees are waivable only if they were incurred through University fault, or because a student suffered a sudden and debilitating injury or accident.
 Students must request a waiver in writing from the assessing office.

 Financial Aid Distribution

-UCLA automatically credits the BruinBill account with a student’s financial aid before the start of instruction.
-The student must be enrolled at least half time (six units for undergraduates and four units for graduate students) for financial aid to be credited.
+UCLA automatically credits the BruinBill account with a student’s financial aid, which appears as anticipated financial aid on the bill, before the start of instruction.
+The student must be enrolled at least half time (6 units for undergraduates and 4 units for graduate students) for financial aid to be credited.
 Certain holds may prevent disbursement of aid to BruinBill.